danielmoscu01/adapta_assignment/README.md

 # Running the Program

-Step 1: Start the Receiver
+Step 1: Start the Receiver:

     Always start the receiver (video_crop.py) first:
     'python video_crop.py --json transform.json --ip 0.0.0.0 --port 9999'

     Parameters:
     --json: Path to the JSON configuration file
     --ip: IP address to listen on (default: 0.0.0.0, which listens on all interfaces) (optional)
     --port: Port number to listen on (default: 9999) (optional)

-Step 2: Start the Sender
+Step 2: Start the Sender:

     Once the receiver is running, start the sender (video_acquisition.py):
     'python video_acquisition.py --ip 127.0.0.1 --port 9999'

     Parameters:
     --ip: IP address of the receiver (use the actual IP if on different machines) (optional)
     --port: Port number of the receiver (must match the receiver's port) (optional)